-Network and Communications Analyst II - Professional who applies acquired network and communications skills and knowledge to complete significant assignments, projects, and tasks of moderate impact and complexity related to the design, management, and implementation of networking systems, architecture, and equipment.
-Draws from prior experience and knowledge of network and communication administration principles and concepts to exercise judgment while deploying and managing network and communications equipment, systems, and architecture.
+Network and Communications Analyst II - Professional who applies acquired skills and knowledge to complete significant assignments, projects, and tasks of moderate impact and complexity related to the design, management as well as implementation of networking systems, architecture, and equipment.
+Draws from prior experience and knowledge of network and communications administration principles and concepts to exercise judgment while deploying and managing network and communications equipment, systems, and architecture.